lnnrtwttkhn/fair-teaching-proposal/_application-form.md

 Fundamentally, Git and GitHub serve not only as tools for version control but also as crucial elements for fostering effective collaboration on digital objects.
 While these tools are domain-agnostic, our approach involves using examples that encourage intercultural exchange among students and researchers from the partner universities.
 For example, as part of the course exercises, students will contribute to a code & data repository hosted on GitHub, which is shared by students from both universities.
+To enhance students' intercultural experience in addition to subject-specific knowledge, the courses will introduce collaborative projects that deliberately require students to work in mixed teams.
 This approach enables students not only to learn about version control and collaboration, but also provides them with the opportunity to interact with peers from the partner university.
 Through this interaction, students may exchange information about their field of study, student life in their respective cities, or other topics of mutual interest, thereby gaining valuable intercultural experience.